tushru2004/CSMS/README.md

 Docker compose is used to instantiate all dependent services like kafka.

 ## Limitations/Assumptions
 Invalid Case means  -- Identifier is invalid.
-Does not meet the identifier length requirements Unknown Case means -- Identifier is valid but not present/registered in the system Unit tests not written for all classes.
-Only written for classes that have important logic
+Does not meet the identifier length requirements<br>
+Unknown Case means -- Identifier is valid but not present/registered in the system<br>

 ## Getting Started